 In addition to identifying and arresting criminal offenders, detectives in our Investigations division provide services adapted for a college campus.
 Detectives are specially trained to support and care for survivors of sexual assault, as well as investigate other crimes of a violent nature.
 When crime does happen, it is our goal to identify and apprehend offenders as quickly as possible.

-Staff members in the Office of Emergency Management work full-time to ensure every university facility is prepared for otherwise unimaginable emergencies.
+Staff members in Emergency Management work full-time to ensure every university facility is prepared for otherwise unimaginable emergencies.
 It is only through this kind of preparation and ongoing training for evolving conditions that our campus can react quickly in extraordinary situations which occur with alarming frequency throughout the country.

 Compliance staff members work in an ongoing effort to maintain campus compliance with mandates set forth in legislation like the Clery Act, Violence Against Women Act, Title IX, Preventing Sexual Violence in Higher Education Act, protection of minors and many other federal and state laws that regulate university procedures.
 These experts are specially trained in interpreting very complex statutes which would subject the university to significant penalties if it were to fall or remain out of compliance.